Newtown Square Historical Society

 - 1742 Square Tavern - open most Saturdays from 1 - 4pm.
 Visit the website below for scheduled dates and times

 - Bartram Covered Bridge and Hood Octagonal School; visit the website below for scheduled dates and times

 - Visit the Newtown Historic website for more information and follow us on Facebook!

 People who want to get involved

-Takes resources and manpower; board of 10-15 does virtually all of the work; whole generation of people who built the organization have died or moved away; we need to get more young people involved;
+Takes resources and manpower; our board of 10-15 individuals do virtually all of the work!
+Entire generation of people who built the organization have passed away or moved away, so we need more young people to get involved.

 - publicity – solicit referrals;